TheHardeep/fenix/wiki/Manual.md

 - `exchangesEnabled`: Exchanges Enabled for Trading in the User's Account.

-- `enabled`: A `bool` denoting whether the account is active or not.
+- `enabled`: A `bool` value denoting whether the account is active or not.

 - `info`: A dictionary with the original broker json for the position.